dakatk/OpenPB/README.md

  - [x] Multi-threading so the same setup can be trained/validated mutliple times at once
  - [ ] Human readable output to a CSV/Excel file (including things like average accuracy, run-to-run variance of training cycles, etc)
+    - [ ] Possible option for web interface instead (render results from JSON file on interactive web page)

 *Note: This application is still in early development.
 Unfortunately I don't have the time to work on this project consistently, so updates are periodic at best.*